fabiommendes/craftinginterpreters/book/resolving-and-binding.md

 why are we doing it dynamically every time?
 Doing so doesn't just open the hole that leads to our annoying bug, it's also needlessly slow.

-A better solution is to resolve each variable use *once*.
+A better solution is to resolve each variable use _once_.
 Write a chunk of code that inspects the user's program, finds every variable mentioned, and figures out which declaration each refers to.
 This process is an example of a **semantic analysis**.
-Where a parser tells only if a program is grammatically correct (a *syntactic* analysis), semantic analysis goes farther and starts to figure out what pieces of the program actually mean.
+Where a parser tells only if a program is grammatically correct (a _syntactic_ analysis), semantic analysis goes farther and starts to figure out what pieces of the program actually mean.
 In this case, our analysis will resolve variable bindings.
-We'll know not just that an expression *is* a variable, but *which* variable it is.
+We'll know not just that an expression _is_ a variable, but _which_ variable it is.

 There are a lot of ways we could store the binding between a variable and its declaration.
-When we get to the C interpreter for Lox, we'll have a *much* more efficient way of storing and accessing local variables.
-But for jlox, I want to minimize the collateral damage we inflict on our existing codebase.
+When we get to the C interpreter for Lox, we'll have a _much_ more efficient way of storing and accessing local variables.
+But for pylox, I want to minimize the collateral damage we inflict on our existing codebase.
 I'd hate to throw out a bunch of mostly fine code.